Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 This bracket set is built to last.
 Arnall constructed this set out of zinc electro-plated steel, which resists salt, sun, rust, and corrosion, so no matter where your pontoon boat goes, this bracket set is going to last.

 The set comes with all the fittings and fixtures you need to mount the unit to your grill.
-The brackets were cut and drilled with most flat bottomed grills in mind, but if yours doesn’t fit, a little drilling is required.
+The brackets were cut and drilled with most flat bottomed grills in mind, but a little drilling is required if yours doesn’t fit.

 This is a small project that shouldn’t intimidate you.
-Simply line up the brackets, mark your holes, drill, and you’re done.
+Line up the brackets, mark your holes, drill, and you’re done.

 - This is for the brackets ONLY.
 Provide your own flat bottomed grill